jimmoffitt/weather-api-example/README.md

 # weather-api-example
 A demo to illustrate how to go from an API design to implementing (and hosting) it on tinybird...

 The first step was finding a data source to work with.
+After searching around, I landed on https://openweathermap.org/, with their free plan for the "Current weather and forecasts" service.
+It seems to offer a generous amount of API calls per minute, and the http://api.openweathermap.org/data/2.5/weather endpoint has been a pleasure to work with.

+Admittedly, this demo has its roots in an overall semi-silly design, where we are pulling data from a weather API just to turn around and make the data available from another weather API.

 ## Loading weather data into Tinybird.